makersmakingchange/OpenAT-Template/README.md

 Include any information related to the development of the design.
 This may include who identified the initial challenge, who contributed to the design
 --->

+The documentation template was created by Makers Making Change and is used under a CC BY-SA 4.0 license.
+It is available at the following link: https://github.com/makersmakingchange/OpenAT-Template

 ## About Makers Making Change
 <img src="https://www.makersmakingchange.com/wp-content/uploads/logo/mmc_logo.svg" width="500" alt="Makers Making Change Logo">